 It started out as a routine day.
 Domonique Holley-Grisham participated in a sporting event, succeeded and then went home.

 Holley-Grisham left his Rochester, New York home after receiving a phone call on Feb.
-12, 2009, and was never seen again.
-He would be 29 years old today.
+12, 2009, and he was never seen again.
+He would be 30 years old in September.

 "He walked out the door, and that was the last time we saw him," his mother, Mozell Jones-Grisham told WHAM in 2019.

 According to NBC News, Grisham was quite the jock.
 He played baseball, basketball, football and hockey.
 In fact, the day Holley-Grisham went missing he'd played in a hockey game and won MVP.

 "I feel like it's a never-ending battle," Jones-Grisham told Dateline in 2016.
 "I have to keep fighting though -- for my son.
 He deserved so much more than this."

 Holley-Grisham had turned 16 the month before and the evening he disappeared the family planned to have a small celebration, according to Dateline.
 Jones-Grisham was out getting supplies while Holley-Grisham headed home with his brothers.

 Upon returning home, Holley-Grisham received what would wind up being a potentially fateful phone call.

 "Someone called him.
 He went out the door and told his brothers he'd be back soon," Jones-Grisham said.
 "I got home, and didn't worry right away.
 He's a teen, and he would see his friends," Jones-Grisham said.
 Still, she called police soon after.
 "They assumed he probably just ran away," Mozell told Dateline.
 "And we insisted he wouldn't do that.
 But that's the story they assumed."